The Ghan’s wild history started in 1878. That year, construction began on a line from Port Augusta.

 Another great benefit: complimentary off-train excursions in Alice and other stops.

-All passengers have their all-inclusive meals in the Queen Adelaide restaurant cars: breakfast, two-course lunch and three-course dinner.
+Non-Prestige Class guests have their all-inclusive meals in the Queen Adelaide restaurant cars: breakfast, two-course lunch and three-course dinner.
 Seasonal, local ingredients are featured.

 The Outback Explorer Lounge is the social hub of the train — with wide picture windows, bar service and snacks served throughout the day.

 The Platinum Club is exclusive for Platinum Service guests.
 A Platinum Host serves cocktails, barista coffee and snacks.
-Dinner can also be taken in the Platinum Club.

 The Ghan — especially in Platinum Class — is definitely on our list of World’s Top 25 Trains.
 It is part of an elite club of trans-continental train services in the world.
 We love the fine feeling of other-worldliness waking at dawn on The Ghan, peering out to see the desert drenched in gold.